rockettheme/docs/Docs/wordpress/themes/radiance/demo_navigation.md

 ---
-title: Clarion: Recreating the Demo - Sidebar
+title: Radiance: Recreating the Demo - Navigation
-description: Your Guide to Recreating Elements of the Clarion Theme for WordPress
+description: Your Guide to Recreating Elements of the Radiance Theme for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Themes/clarion:Clarion
+breadcrumb: /wordpress:WordPress/!themes:Themes/radiance:Radiance

 ---

-Sidebar Section
+Navigation Section
 -----

-![][demo1]

-:   1. **Gantry Menu** [10%, 14%, se]
-    2. **Gantry Login Form** [55%, 14%, se]
+![][demo]

-Here is the widget breakdown for the Sidebar section:
+Here is the widget breakdown for the Navigation section:

-* Gantry Menu
-* Gantry Login Form

 #### Gantry Menu